FHIR/FSHSchool/README.md

 - Security Information: The FSH School website Security Information can be found in [SECURITY.md](SECURITY.md).
 - Compliance Information: N/A.

+## About FSH School

+To learn more about FSH School, watch the [Community Engagement, Issue Tracking, and Documentation Knowledge Sharing Session](https://vimeo.com/990594107/c35c3f5e43) and view the [presentation slides](https://confluence.hl7.org/display/FHIR/FSH+Knowledge+Sharing+Sessions?preview=/256509612/256185999/KSS%202%20-%20FSH%20Community%20Engagement.pdf).
+This session covers what type of information is documented in FSH School and how to update the documentation.

 # Local Development

 To develop this site locally: